lxjoyner/mycode/README.md

 # mycode
-Learning to track my code
+Learning to track my code, this code will automate my job.